Music Publishing vs Distribution (Full Breakdown)

 What's the difference between music distribution and music publishing?

-Before we talk about licensing music, we need to talk about who owns the rights to music.
+Before we talk about licensing music, we need to talk about who owns the music rights.

-Read this FULL blog so you can be an employers artist.
+Read this FULL blog so you can be an employer artist.
 Knowledge is power.

-Copyrights for a song is different for music distribution and music publishing.
+Copyrights for a song are different for music distribution and music publishing.
 This is why they are two separate processes.

 In music distribution: whoever pays for the sessions, usually the record label or the producer, owns the recordings.